YuviniVelasquez/hdl_one_layer_neural_network/README.md

 ## 5. Tools Setup, Debug, and Verification <a name="debugdver"></a>

-The softwares used for this project were [VS Code](https://code.visualstudio.com/download) as code editor and added a Verilog-HDL Extension, [Mentor Graphics Modelsim Student Version](https://www.mentor.com/company/higher_ed/modelsim-student-edition) for simulation and Synopsys Design Vision Compiler enviroment for synthesis.

 Different tools were used to debug and verify the design.
 The first method used was to hand draw the data paths needed for this design.
 This will help in debugging behavior that was wrongly coded.
 Also, a hand drawn timing diagram was used to compare to the simulated diagram given by the test bench from Modelsim.

-The main verification method was timing diagrams where it can be seen what is received from the SRAMs, what is the selection, multiplication, and accumulation outputs, and also the activation and deactivation of multiplexers that control registers by their enabling signal which can be seen in Figure 11.
+The main verification method was timing diagrams where it can be seen what is received from the SRAMs, what is the selection, multiplication, accumulation outputs, activation of multiplexers to control registers which can be seen in Figure 11.

 A final report of the run was given when the test bench was properly simulated.
-An output of a proper run can be seen in Figure 13.
+An output of a proper run can be seen in Figure 14.

 <div style="text-align:center"><img src="Images/testbench_log.jpg"/></div>
-<div style="text-align:center">Figure 13: Transcript Returned by the Test Bench</div>
+<div style="text-align:center">Figure 14: Transcript Returned by the Test Bench</div>

 ## 6. Design Results <a name="designresults"></a>